novus-alex/Aurora/README.md

 Thanks to Teo, Trystan to help me in this project

 ## Aurora 3D files
-Those files was created on Fusion360, please comment if you want the Fusion360 files To print it, I used PLA basic (like Amazon Basic PLA, Nozzle Temp.
+Those files was created on Fusion360.

+To print it, I used PLA basic (like Amazon Basic PLA, Nozzle Temp.
 190-220°C and Bed Temp.
 40-55°C)

 ## Aurora TVC